vaishnaviHimakunthala/distributedLLMService/README.md

 # Overview

 This is a fault-tolerant distributed large language model service consisting of 3 servers/nodes which will each query the Gemini API for each request.
 The user can choose the best answers to the query to handle hallucinations.
-The system is resillient by reaching consensus through Multi-Paxos.
+The system is resilient by reaching consensus through Multi-Paxos.

 # Architecture